deadlyvipers/dojo_rules/introduction.md

 Hello, I'm working on the GitHub course at CodeSchool.
+But my favorite track is the JavaScript one.